vpec/helloworld-pipeline/README.md

 ## Alerting

 To get alerts based on different parameters of events, two things are needed: collect metrics, and create an alert based on some rule.
 For example, to get information about uptime of your application, you can install HeartBeat to collect these metrics, and then create a Watcher.
 In order to create a Watcher, you may need to upgrade your Kibana license (there is a 30 day trial available).
 Once your license is upgraded, you can now use Watcher feature.

+These Watchers cand integrate with common communication apps (e.g. Slack) so get notified every time the application goes down.